 Certain techniques may help you prevent a flea infestation.
 Tips for getting fleas out of your home include vacuuming, dusting, washing all bedding, using topical treatments on pets, and more.

 Fleas are some of the most annoying pests to deal with.
 They’re small, jumpy, and multiply quickly.
 Pets can pick up fleas from being outside in nature, around other animals, or when humans track in the insects on our shoes or clothes.

-Itching is a telltale sign of a flea infestation.
-You may even spot the little jumpers.
-On average, fleas are 2.5 millimeters long, making them visible to the naked eye.
-Their strong legs allow them to jump over 1 meter in distance.
+Excessive itching and scratching is a telltale sign your pet may have fleas.
+You may even spot the little acrobats.
+On average, fleas are 2-4 millimeters long, making them visible to the naked eye.

-The remaining 95 percent is thought be the eggs, larvae, and cocoons spread throughout your house.
+Since the flea has multiple life stages (egg, larvae, cocoon, adult), when adult fleas are present, it is assumed all of these stages are also present throughout your house.
 This means that you have to tackle the problem from all angles in order to truly eradicate the infestation.

 To do this, you must treat your pet and its living environment at the same time.
 Depending on your pet’s boundaries, this may include your whole house or yard.

 The Environmental Protection Agency (EPA) recommends the following cleaning approaches:

 - Use a powerful vacuum on any floors, upholstery, and mattresses.
 Cracks and other tight spaces are usually good hiding places for fleas and their cohort of eggs, larvae, and cocoons.
 If you can, use a vacuum with a bag you can dispose of without coming into contact with its contents.